Blog

 • Category 6: this category is only used for findings taken after cancer has already been proven.

-Depending on the results of your mammogram scan, your doctor may send you for other breast cancer screenings, including a breast ultrasound, a breast MRI or molecular breast imaging.
-These tests can be useful in determining whether a lump is a hard mass or a fluid-filled cyst, or, if cancer has been detected, can indicate how advanced the disease is.
-In some cases, different breast cancer screenings will be used in conjunction with each other to ensure no cancer has been missed.
+Depending on the results of your mammogram scan, your doctor may send you for other breast examinations, including a breast ultrasound, a breast MRI or molecular breast imaging.
+These tests can be useful in determining whether a lump is a solid mass or a fluid-filled cyst, or, if cancer has been detected, can indicate how advanced the disease is.
+In some cases, different breast imaging tests will be used in conjunction with each other to ensure no cancer has been missed.

-Stay on top of your breast health with regular mammogram scans
+Stay on top of your breast health with regular mammogram screening

 If you’ve missed or delayed a regular mammogram scan, it’s never too late to start or to catch up—early detection of breast cancer can improve treatment outcomes.
 Being proactive about regular mammogram scans can alert you and your doctor to irregularities in your breast tissue, and in cases where these irregularities are dangerous, make it more likely you will begin treatment quickly.

-Knowing how a mammogram works, what mammogram images look like, how to access your report and what questions to ask your doctor at your follow-up appointment will help you feel prepared during your appointment and more confident about your breast health.
+Knowing how a mammogram works, what mammogram images look like, how to access your report through PocketHealth and what questions to ask your doctor at your follow-up will help you feel prepared during your appointment and more confident about your breast health.

 How PocketHealth works

-Learn more about how to use PocketHealth to access and share your mammogram records.
+Learn more about how to use PocketHealth to securely access and share your mammogram results.

 Access My Records